 Soooo, you decided to start your own business!
 You have a rough idea on what you want to sell, based on what you are passionate about, or maybe based on your expertise.
 The next thing you hear everywhere is; “you need a niche!”
 But WHAT on earth is the meaning of niche, and do you really need one?
 That is what I will explain in this article.
 Hint: yes, you need one, so keep on reading!

-What is the meaning of niche?
 What IS a niche?

 - A specific target market; the type of customers you are focusing on